speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 \pagebreakNum

 ## Making an Attack
-Whether you’re shooting your laser cannons or a railgun, an attack has a simple structure.
+Whether youï¿½re shooting your laser cannons or a railgun, an attack has a simple structure.

-**1. Choose a target.** Pick a target within your attack’s range: a ship, an object, or a location.
+**1. Choose a target.** Pick a target within your attackï¿½s range: a ship, an object, or a location.

 **2. Determine modifiers.** The GM determines whether the target has cover and whether you have advantage or disadvantage against the target.
 In addition, powers, special abilities, and other effects can apply penalties or bonuses to your attack roll.

 **3. Resolve the attack.** You make the attack roll.
 On a hit, you roll damage, unless the particular attack has rules that specify otherwise.
 Some attacks cause special effects in addition to or instead of damage.
-If there’s ever any question whether something you're doing counts as an attack, the rule is simple: if you're making an attack roll, you're making an attack.
+If thereï¿½s ever any question whether something you're doing counts as an attack, the rule is simple: if you're making an attack roll, you're making an attack.

 ### Attack Rolls
 When you make an attack with a primary or secondary weapon, your attack roll determines whether the attack hits or misses.
 To make an attack roll, roll a d20, add your proficiency bonus (if proficient), the ship's Dexterity modifier, and any weapon-specific bonuses or penalties.
-If the total of the roll plus modifiers equals or exceeds the target’s Armor Class (AC), the attack hits.
+If the total of the roll plus modifiers equals or exceeds the targetï¿½s Armor Class (AC), the attack hits.

 If you are proficient with any martial weapons, you are considered proficient with a ship's weapons.

 #### Rolling 1 or 20
 Sometimes fate blesses or curses a gunner, causing the novice to hit and the veteran to miss.

-If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target’s AC.
+If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the targetï¿½s AC.
 In addition, the attack is a critical hit, as explained later in this chapter.

-If the d20 roll for an attack is a 1, the attack misses regardless of any modifiers or the target’s AC.
+If the d20 roll for an attack is a 1, the attack misses regardless of any modifiers or the targetï¿½s AC.

 #### Range
 You can make ranged attacks only against targets within a specified range.